Covid-19 latest: here's how many new cases were recorded in Dacorum in the last 24 hours

 > July 4 - 55 cases

-According to Public Health England there were 10 confirmed COVID-19 patients in West Hertfordshire Hospitals NHS Trust - which manages hospitals in Watford, Hemel Hempstead and St Albans - on Tuesday, June 29, and two patients were on a mechanical ventilation bed.
+According to Public Health England there were 14 confirmed COVID-19 patients in West Hertfordshire Hospitals NHS Trust - which manages hospitals in Watford, Hemel Hempstead and St Albans - on Tuesday, July 6, and four patients were on a mechanical ventilation bed.

 Here's how many people had received both the first and second dose of the vaccine by June 27, in each area of Dacorum.